vicramon/little_decorator/README.md

 ![LittleDecorator: a rails model decorator.
 A cute husky with sunglasses proclaims his surprise at how small this gem is.](http://i.imgur.com/e0YvqjJ.png)

-Ultra lightweight decorator for Rails models.
-LittleDecorator has just **42** actionable lines of code.
+LittleDecorator is an ultra lightweight decorator for Rails models.
+There are only **42** lines of code in lib.

 ## Installation